Yoshihiro Nitta (philosopher)

-Career
+Life and career

-He studied from 1949 to 1957 at the Tohoku University in the field of philosophy.
+Nitta studied from 1949 to 1957 at the Tohoku University in the field of philosophy.
 He also received a scholarship from the Alexander von Humboldt Foundation to study at the University of Cologne.

 Between 1970 and until his retirement in 1999, he taught philosophy as a full professor at the Toyo University.

+Nitta died on 15 March 2020, at the age of 91.